codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_WhiteSpace_EmptyLines.md

-\Drupal\Sniffs\WhiteSpace\EmptyLinesSniff.Checks that there are not more than 2 empty lines following each other.
+Checks that there are not more than 2 empty lines following each other.